jannaat-2004/Remote-Android-Access/README.md

 # Step 4 — Check ADB on Windows
 Run :

 *adb version*

 (If ADB is installed correctly, you'll see something similar to :
 Android Debug Bridge version ...)

 If PowerShell says:
 *adb : The term 'adb' is not recognized*

-(then ADB isn't available in your PATH yet.
-Tell me what you get and we'll fix that before continuing.)
+(then ADB isn't available in your PATH yet.)

 # Step 5 — Start the ADB server
 Run:

 *adb start-server*

 You may see:
-* daemon started successfully *
+*daemon started successfully*

 Now run:

 *adb devices*

 (At this point, don't worry if your phone isn't listed yet because we're setting up wireless ADB)

 # Step 6 — Pair the phone with PowerShell

 On your phone:

 *Developer options → Wireless debugging → Pair device with pairing code*

 You'll see something like: